harshavardhan-md/campusfounders-sbt/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Please check our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please contact us for details.

 ### Development Guidelines
 1. **Code Style**: Follow ESLint/Black formatting